What is Lymphedema?

 - Clothing may feel tighter

-- May develop pain, aching, tingling or decreased mobility
+- Development of pain, aching, tingling, or decreased mobility

-- If you experience a sensation of heat or skin redness, consult your doctor immediately.
+- Sensation of heat or skin redness (if you experience this, consult your doctor immediately

 Reduction Therapy usually includes the following: